jason-witter/sample_app-1/README.md

 end
 ```

-Just a couple of changes in one place and we can go back to our cleaner form that produces the same markup.
+By making a couple of changes in one place, we can go back to the clean form and it will produce the same markup.

 ```ruby
 # views/address/new.html.erb